 Scheduling an Assessment

 Consultation with educators, administrators, physicians, and public health experts has culminated in our decision to continue with successful virtual work for the foreseeable future.
-Guidance also dictates that we try to accomplish as much in-person work as possible prior to the likely resurgence of a health threat later this year.
+Guidance also dictates that we try to accomplish as much in-person work as possible prior to resurgence or complication of a related health threat (i.e. COVID in flu season).
 We ask that clients contact us early to develop assessment plans that allow for us to limit your trips to the office, reduce potential exposure, and yet still receive results in a timely way.

 Safety Measures within WPA Offices

-Screening to address signs and symptoms of COVID-19
+screening to address signs & symptoms of COVID-19

 Communicate.
 It might be hard, but we ask that anyone who later finds out that they were in close proximity to someone with COVID-19 or perhaps becomes symptomatic themselves, let us know.
 There’s no blame or shame.
 There is risk of preventable harm if you do not disclose.
 We will be transparent in the office, and ask the same of our clients.

 We closed our office as COVID-19 news hit because we care about individual/personal welfare and felt a deep commitment to the larger wellness of our community.
 Our single biggest job right now is to respect the guidelines and try to be patient, smart, and compassionate.

 We miss high-fives, unmuffled laughter, and real interactions but we'll get there when the time is right.